Methodology

 A case has a Canada nexus if one or more of the following applies:

-- People or institutions in Canada were affected
+- People, institutions, or infrastructure in Canada were materially affected

-- A Canadian organization developed, deployed, operated, or materially enabled the system
+- A Canadian organization developed, deployed, or operated the AI system

-- An international event with documented implications for Canadian systems, populations, or governance
+- An international event has documented implications for Canadian systems, populations, or governance

 Severity calibration